wesleyegberto/gh-actions-java/README.md

 Example to test Github Actions with Java.

-Workflow:
+Workflows:

+**Branch master**

+Simple workflow to build, test and deploy.

 - Checkout
 - Environment setup:
   - JDK 11
   - Maven packages caching
+- Maven build
+- Maven test
-- Maven build and deploy to Github Packages
+- Mave deploy to Github Packages
 - Upload artifact to Github to be available to download

 Example of workflow runs: